 Rea Berg is a Clinical MSW Intern, supervised by Dr. Chia-Ying Chou (PSY30161) and Rachel Willimott, LCSW (#90887).
 She is a graduate student at the University of Denver, studying social work with a concentration in mental health and trauma.
 Rea provides support for the Better Treatment for Hoarding (BTH) program and welcomes prospective clients.

-Rea brings experience working in peer mental health, where she provided support to individuals with diverse lived experiences, including trauma, identity abuse, depression, hoarding and cluttering, anxiety, and substance use.
+Rea brings experience working in peer mental health, where she provided support to individuals with diverse lived experiences, including trauma, identity-based abuse, depression, hoarding and cluttering, anxiety, and substance use.
 She has also worked with LGBTQIA+ asylum seekers and survivors of gender-based violence.
 She holds her 40-Hour Domestic Violence Advocate Training Certificate.
 Rea believes in meeting clients wherever they are in their mental health journey, creating a sacred, collaborative space of healing and connection.

 Outside of work, Rea practices yin and vinyasa yoga, hikes with her golden retriever, and makes pottery.